BWS Launched Updated Account Portal on September 1, 2021

 Aiea, HI 96701

-On the first Saturday of August, the Halawa Xeriscape Garden holds its annual open house and unthirsty plant sale.
-Join us in Halawa for a day of fun-filled activities for the family and for keiki, educational workshops, fantastic succulent and cactus displays, great deals on drought tolerant plants and more!
-Be sure to mark your calendar!
+August 4, 2021 -- Due to the recent increase in reported COVID-19 cases on Oahu, the 2021 annual open house and unthirsty plant sale will not held.
+Usually, on the first Saturday of August, the Halawa Xeriscape Garden hosts this annual event, a day of fun-filled activities for the family and for keiki, educational workshops, fantastic succulent and cactus displays, great deals on drought tolerant plants and more!
+We apologize for the inconvenience.
+Please stay safe and healthy.

 Volunteers are welcome on Weedy Wednesdays and Spruce-Up Saturdays for a wide range of needed tasks: